-with $k$ the relative momentum in the \textit{NA} c.m. reference frame, while $a$ and $b$ are parameters which depend on the target mass number $A$ given by
+with $k$ the relative momentum in the \textit{NA} c.m. reference frame.
+Here $a$ and $b$ depend on the target mass number $A$ as follows:

-Results from this parametrization are shown with solid curves in Fig.~\ref{fig:lambda}, where we observe a close correspondence with the calculated $Q$ shown with circles.
+Results from this parametrization are shown with continuous curves in Fig.~\ref{fig:lambda}, where we observe a close correspondence with the calculated $Q$ shown with circles.

 It is worth stressing that the calculated $Q$ delimits a boundary beyond which there is no meaningful physical content in the potential.
-This threshold is not set \textit{a priori} but stems from a given criterion of the calculated cross sections.
+This threshold is not set \textit{a priori} but stems from a convergence criterion on the calculated cross sections.
 Any cutoff below this threshold alters the calculated observables.
 Conversely, whenever the cutoff is above the boundary, cross sections become invariant.
-This feature is illustrated in Fig.~\ref{fig:orbital}, where we plot the partial contribution
+This feature is illustrated in Fig.~\ref{fig:orbital}, where we plot the partial cross section

-as function of the orbital angular momentum $l$.
+as a function of the orbital angular momentum $l$.
 Here $S_{jl}=\exp(2i\delta_{jl})$, with $\delta_{jl}$ the phase-shift for total and orbital angular momentum $j$ and $l$, respectively.
 Blue, black and red curves denote results at 30~MeV, 500~MeV and 1~GeV, respectively.
-Labels of $^{4}$He, $^{40}$Ca and $^{208}$Pb are shown.
+Results for $^{4}$He, $^{40}$Ca and $^{208}$Pb are included.
 Solid curves correspond to results using $\Lambda\!=\!Q\!+\!1$~fm$^{-1}$, to move away from the transient.
 Dotted curves have been taken using $\Lambda=K$, the maximum momentum at which the potential has been evaluated.
 We observe near complete overlap between solid and dashed curves, with the exception of high $l$ in the case of $^{40}$Ca at 500~MeV, and $^{208}$Pb at 1~GeV.
 We have found that those fluctuations are due to the exceedingly high $K$ in both cases.
 The fluctuations disappear if we limit $K$ to 12~fm$^{-1}$.